mgo-af/theme-vercel-root-route-prefix-repro/README.md

 ### What is currently happening

+Navigating to a path like `/docs-site-name/page-2` results in a 404, because there's a mismatch between the links on the site and the actual paths to the files.

+### What have you tried

-In the consuming site's `gatsby-config.js` file, there's a `--prefix-paths` flag set in the build script:
+To create the redirect behavior we want, e.g., `/` redirects to `/docs-site-name`, in the consuming site's `gatsby-config.js` file, we set a `--prefix-paths` flag in the build script:

 ```
 // package.json